 The pro version of Elementor comes with a widget called Nav Menu which you can use to add a navigation menu on your custom header.
 The Nav Menu (yes, the widget’s name is precisely the same as Elementor’s native Nav Menu widget) of JetBlocks does the same job whereby you can use it to add a navigation menu to your custom header.

 Up until version 3.2, Elementor Pro has no widget to add a registration form yet.
-You can actually use the Form widget to create a user registration page with Elementor.
+You can use the Form widget to create a user registration page with Elementor.
 However, it takes more effort as you need to add a new function to your WordPress site first.
 If you are looking for a simpler solution, JetBlocks offers it.

 Just like the name suggests, the Registration Form widget of JetBlocks allows you to add a registration form to your page.
 No complex configurations needed.
 You just need to enable the registration option on your WordPress site and add the Registration Form widget to your registration page.